-Post-employment benefit plan - the defined benefit plan (retirement severance pays) and other benefits when an employee retires.
+Post-employment benefit plan - the defined benefit plan (retirement severance pays) and other benefits

+In accordance with the applicable remuneration systems and rules, employees of the Group companies are entitled to death benefits and retirement severance pays.
+Death benefits are one-off benefits paid to the family of an employee, following the employee's death.
+Retirement severance pays are one-off benefits paid when an employee retires.
 The plan is fully financed by the Group.
 The amount of a retirement severance pay or death benefit depends on the length of employment and average remuneration of a given employee.
 The Group accrues for future retirement severance pay and death benefit obligations in order to attribute costs to the periods to which they relate.